AUMSA/2021-MSA-content/docs/docs/azure/faq.md

-# FAQs for Azure Fundamentals Bootcamp
+# FAQs for Azure Fundamentals Workshop

+To be updated...